 How Growth Rates Impact P/E Ratios

-Earnings growth rates have a big influence on P/E ratios.
+Probably the most important factor in determining what P/E a company trades on is the earnings growth.
 When earnings grow, the 'E' increases, over time.
 That means unless the share price increases, the P/E will reduce in a few years.
-And as that P/E ratio drops, the company will look cheap, unless its share price increases.
+Then, a lower P/E should attract more buyers, pushing the share price up.

 The Verdict On Compagnie Générale des Établissements Michelin's P/E Ratio